kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l13.md

 Write down what you did today.

-Write down improvements you've observed.
+Write down the improvements you've observed.

 Write down things that didn't work out well.